-As Daniel Pink writes in an article for The Telegraph, the flipped classroom is so intuitive that when you hear about it “you want to slap your forehead at the idea’s inexorable logic.”
+As Daniel Pink writes in an article for The Telegraph, the flipped classroom model is so intuitive that when you hear about it “you want to slap your forehead at the idea’s inexorable logic.”
 Luckily, more and more schools are beginning to take notice.
-The New York Times recently ran an article on the subject titled “Online Learning, Personalized” detailing new software being rolled out by Sal Khan and his Khan Academy (also first introduced on the SL Blog in Jon’s article above) to allow teachers to maximize the effectiveness of the flipped model.
+The New York Times recently ran an article on the subject titled “Online Learning, Personalized” detailing new software being rolled out by Sal Khan and his Khan Academy to allow teachers to maximize the effectiveness of the flipped model.

 Using this tool, instructors can track in real-time the progress being made by every individual in the class.
 As the author of the article notes, the software is in essence “a peephole into the brains” of each student, allowing the teacher to “see that a girl sitting against the wall is zipping through geometry exercises; that a boy with long curls over his eyes is stuck on a lesson on long equations; and that another boy in the front row is getting a handle on probability.”

-The “flipped classroom” combined with software such as Khan’s, allows teachers and students to maximize the effectiveness of the learning experience.
+Combined with software such as Khan’s, the flipped classroom model allows teachers and students to maximize the effectiveness of the learning experience.
 Lectures are no longer a “one-size-fits-all” proposition: pupils are free to fast forward in lectures if they already understand a topic, for instance, while instructors can personalize their instruction, focusing on students individually and at the exact moment they need help.

 Recognizing the utility of the flipped classroom model, Jane has recently decided to flip a webinar she will be delivering for an organization in the Netherlands.
 Instead of following the usual model of a lengthy on-screen presentation followed by a necessarily rushed Q&A session, Jane is proposing something entirely different, and perhaps as slap-your-forehead intuitive as the example noted above.
 As she writes: